Q. What are the differences in each Enclosure?

-A. Richmond Enclosure (west) racegoers should use Number 5 car park except during Glorious Goodwood when only Numbers 8 (charges apply) or 9 and 11 (free) car parks are available.
+A. Richmond Enclosure (west) racegoers should use No. 5 car park except during Glorious Goodwood when only Nos.
+8 (charges apply) or 9 and 11 (complimentary) car parks are available.
 Numbers 8 and 9 car parks are best for the Gordon and Lennox Enclosures.
 During Glorious Goodwood, a courtesy mini-coach service operates to and from other car parks north of the course.

 Q. What time do the gates open?

 A. At the Festival Meeting, gates open at 11am.
 At evening meetings, gates open at 4.30pm.
 At all other meetings, gates open at 11.30am.
 The only exception to this is on Friday 22 August where gates open at 3pm.

 A. Goodwood is famous for being a stylish, yet relaxed occasion and gentlemen are required to wear jackets and either ties, cravats or polo-necked sweaters in the Richmond Enclosure.
 Males traditionally wear linen suits and the archetypal ‘Goodwood’ Panama hats.
 Jeans and shorts are not permitted in the Richmond Enclosure.
 Ladies are encouraged to wear hats in the Richmond Enclosure at Glorious Goodwood.
 In other enclosures dress is informal.
 Bare chests and fancy dress are not allowed in any enclosure.
 Stiletto heels are not recommended, due to the terrain and decked areas.
 Gentlemen are discouraged from wearing shorts and sleeveless tops in the Gordon Enclosure.
 See more about the Dress Code here.

 Q. What is there to do before racing?